indirected/rl_collision_avoidance/README.md

 The repo contains the source code and configuration used to train PA-CADRL policy introduced in the paper above.

-Our work is based upon the previous work mentioned below:
+Our work is based on the previous work mentioned below:

 **Journal Version (previous work);** M. Everett, Y. Chen, and J. P. How, "Collision Avoidance in Pedestrian-Rich Environments with Deep Reinforcement Learning", in review, [Link to Paper](https://arxiv.org/abs/1910.11689)